caverac/agd-doc/install.rst

 Installation
 ===============

 ------------
 Dependencies
 ------------

-You will need the following packages to run Gausspy.
-We list the version of each package which we know to be compatible with Gausspy.
+You will need the following packages to run GaussPy.
+We list the version of each package which we know to be compatible with GaussPy.

 *  `python 2.7 <http://www.numpy.org/>`_